 “Truth is stranger than fiction because fiction has to be believable, but truth doesn’t.”-Unknown

-Come on in and take a look at some of the lesser known corners of the history of people, places and events.
+Discover some of the lesser known but fascinating real-life people, places and events.
 Fiction can be unbelievable, but it’s got nothing on reality!

 My name is John Reisinger.
 I live on Maryland’s Eastern Shore and I write about real-life people, places, and events because I believe fiction can be exciting, inventive, and entertaining, but for really incredible and unbelievable tales, you just can’t beat fact.
 That’s why I write books that are either factual ,or based on real events, real people or real places.
 How about these for real life?

 -A detective who produced a last minute confession to the Lindbergh kidnapping just days before someone else was scheduled to be executed for the crime.

 -Confederate blockade runners living it up in the Bahamas between runs and smuggling luxury goods, including a thoroughbred horse and chamber pots decorated with the picture of an unpopular Union general

 -A POW escape and manhunt…in Canada